Leverage (American TV series): Adaptation

 A South Korean adaptation produced by Production H and Higround for TV Chosun aired October 13 to December 8, 2019.
 It is distributed by Sony Pictures Television.

 Revival

 On April 22, 2020, IMDb announced that a 13-episode revival of the series had been ordered to air on its own streaming service, IMDb TV.
 The series debuted on July 9, 2021, with an order of 16 episodes.
-Noah Wyle headlined the series as a new character with original cast members Beth Riesgraf, Gina Bellman, Christian Kane and Aldis Hodge set to reprise their roles.
+Noah Wyle headlines the series as a new character with original cast members Beth Riesgraf, Gina Bellman, Christian Kane and Aldis Hodge reprising their roles.
 Timothy Hutton did not return for the revival.
 Dean Devlin, who served as executive producer on the original series, returned again as executive producer for the revival alongside original series creators John Rogers and Chris Downey who served as consulting producers.

-The show began shooting in August 2020 in New Orleans, Louisiana, and a new cast member an engineer/hacker called Breanna, who grew up with the same foster mother as Hardison.
-The revival is titled Leverage: Redemption.
+The revival, entitled Leverage: Redemption, began shooting in August 2020 in New Orleans.
+Parker and Eliot both return, as does Sophie, who also becomes the team's new mastermind after Nate passes away a year before the events of the revival.
+Two new team members join as part of the main cast: Hardison's foster sister Breanna Casey (Aleyse Shannon), herself an engineer and hacker, and Harry Wilson (Wyle), formerly a lawyer for the kind of people that the team targets.
+Aldis Hodge returns as Hardison in spots, but his appearances were limited because of his shooting schedule for City on a Hill, Black Adam and Cross.